LauraRuis/LanguageIdentification/README.md

 - We trained our ```CodeSwitching``` models on the ALTW2010 Shared Task Dataset. (http://www.aclweb.org/anthology/U10-1003)
 - The configuration files used are listed in the ```Configs``` folder.
 - Some pretrained models are provided in the ```Models``` folder.
+NB: the datasets are slit in training, validation and testing sets.
+To obtain these splits one can either download the data from the links and use the provided python file for splitting it or open an issue on this repository.

 ## Training a model